EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps/README.md

-The code, written in Julia, is distributed through GitHub: https://github.com/EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps The file named Projects.toml contains a list of the necessary packages used to make data products.
-More information is available https://julialang.github.io/Pkg.jl/v1/toml-files/ and https://julialang.github.io/Pkg.jl/v1.5/environments/#Using-someone-else's-project-1 .
-The scripts directory contains the functions defined for the data processing.
+The code, written in Julia, is distributed through GitHub: https://github.com/EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps The scripts directory contains the functions defined for the data processing.
 The analysis directory stores different jupyter-notebooks describing the different analysis steps.
 The package [gher-ulg/DIVAndNN.jl](https://github.com/gher-ulg/DIVAndNN.jl) is generic and not specific to the phytoplankton data in the North Sea.
 All code specific to this test case has been added to the repository [https://github.com/EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps](EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps).
 The DIVAnd Neural Network has been prepared for Binder, including the declaration of all software and data dependencies.
 In Binder, only 2 GB of RAM are available per user which is insufficient to run this code.